What is Generative Engine Optimization (GEO)? 2026 Guide

 Early Mover Advantage

-3 GEO Strategies That Boost Visibility 40%
+3 Research-Backed GEO Strategies That Lift AI Citation Frequency

 Strategy 1: Cite Authoritative Sources